Ramadan Study Schedule for Exams: Balancing Faith and Finals

 A process flow showing the daily cycle of a fasting student.

-Many successful students swear by a polyphasic approach—breaking sleep into smaller chunks.
-The 20-minute "Power Nap" in the afternoon can be a total game-changer, resetting your brain without making you feel groggy.
+Many successful students swear by a polyphasic approach: breaking sleep into smaller chunks.
+The 20-minute "Power Nap" in the afternoon can be highly effective, resetting your brain without making you feel groggy.

 However, listen to your body.
 There is a difference between being "fasting tired" and experiencing signs of student burnout.
 If you’re feeling dizzy or genuinely unwell, prioritize your health and speak to a professional.